naschidaniel/spatialMOS/README.md

 ## Changelog

+- 2020-09-27 The predictions are now made using the 0.5 x 0.5 grid model instead of the 1 x 1 degree.
 - 2020-09-27 Update the downloadlinks to the urls of [noaa ncep](https://www.ftp.ncep.noaa.gov/) server
 - 2020-09-06 The charts library [Recharts](https://recharts.org) was used to draw the required charts for the predictions.
 - 2020-08-29 With the UI Framwork [React](https://reactjs.org) the required components are realized.